frjo/hugo-theme-zen/README.md

   poweredby: true           # Show powered by hugo in footer
   realfavicongenerator:     # If full set of favicons, site manifest etc. exists, default false.
   safariPinnedColor:        # Hex color value, used in meta tags, default "#000000".
-  search: true              # Site search with DuckDuckGo.
-  searchSize: 20            # Search field size, default 20.
+  searchLimit: 20           # Max number of search hits, default 20.
   sidebar: true             # Show a sidebar to the right
   submitted: true           # Show author and date information for a post.
   themeColor:               # Hex color value, used in meta tags, default "#ffffff".